Wallat-bilal/Object-manipulation-and-task-planning-/README.md

 # Lecture 3 object detection and grasping

-In this lecture we learned about how to use a logical camera which helped to detection in the object we want to fine.
+In this lecture, we learned about how to use a logical camera, which helps in detecting the object we want to find.

-In oure case we want to fine the box that we spowed in the Gazebo11 there is also a banana.
+In our case, we want to find the box that we spawned in Gazebo11; there is also a banana.

-we also learned how to use the tf2 to make a transformtion frames so the robot can fine the box and try to graps it.
+We also learned how to use tf2 to create transformation frames so the robot can find the box and attempt to grasp it.

-In the omtp_lecture3 you well fine the logical_camera the ros_controler in this case where you can change the PID of it also the scripts that use to move the panda arm in Gazebo11.
+In omtp_lecture3, you will find the logical_camera and the ros_controller, where you can change the PID.
+Also, there are scripts used to move the panda arm in Gazebo11.

-The script called Tf:object:pose.py in it you well fine all the imports and the transformation with the camera and movit that used to move the panda arm.
+The script called Tf_object_pose.py contains all the imports and the transformations with the camera and MoveIt that are used to move the panda arm.

-If any changes need less say if we need new camera you can just go under urdf and put the camera name and location that been use in Gazebo11 to use.
+If any changes are needed, say if we need a new camera, you can just go under the URDF and specify the camera name and location that has been used in Gazebo11.

-To run the program two launch file has been made one named omtp_lecture3.launch whuch runs Gazebo11 RVis and makes the world that the robot and everything else that spowned in.
+To run the program, two launch files have been made.
+One is named omtp_lecture3.launch, which runs Gazebo11, RViz, and creates the world where the robot and everything else are spawned.

-The next launch file makes it easier to run the code so you dont need to naviget all the way to script folder just to do rosrun omtp_lecture3 so instad we made a launch file that called franka_pick_and_place.lanud all it does it runs the script.
+The next launch file makes it easier to run the code so you don't need to navigate all the way to the script folder just to do rosrun omtp_lecture3.
+Instead, we made a launch file called franka_pick_and_place.launch that runs the script.

 Terminal:
 ```